-Balance as of
+Balan ce as of

-(in thousands) Jar nuary 27, 2019 January 28, 2018
+(in thousands) Jan uary 26, 2020 January 27, 2019

-Term loans \$ 115,312 \$ 131,250
+Term loans \$ - \$ 115,312

-Revolving loans 97,000 97,000
+Revolving loans 197,000 97,000

-Total debt 212,312 228,250
+Total debt 197,000 212,312

-Current portion (18,269) (15,410)
+Current portion (18,269)

-Total long-term debt 194,043 212,840
+Total long-term debt 197,000 194,043

-Debt issuance costs (1,198) (1,726)
+Debt issuance costs (2,257) (1,198)

-Total long-term debt, net of debt issuance costs \$ 192,845 \$ 211,114
+Total long-term debt, net of debt issuance costs \$ 194,743 \$ 192,845

-Weighted-average interest rate 4.14% 3.19%
+Weighted-average interest rate 2.95% 4.14%

-On November 15, 2016 (the "Closing Date"), the Company, with certain of its domestic subsidiaries as guarantors (the "Guarantors"), entered into an amended and restated credit agreement ("Credit Agreement") with the lenders party thereto (the "Lenders") and HSBC Bank USA, National Association, as administrative agent, swing line lender and letter of credit issuer (the "Administrative Agent").
-Pursuant to the Credit Agreement, the Lenders provided the Company with senior secured first lien credit facilities in an aggregate principal amount of \$400.0 million (the "Credit Facility"), consisting of term loans in an aggregate initial principal amount of \$150.0 million ("Term Loans") and revolving commitments in an aggregate principal amount of \$250.0 million ("Revolving Loans").
-Up to \$40.0 million of the Revolving Loans may be used to obtain swing line loans, and up to \$40.0 million of the Revolving Loans may be used to obtain revolving loans and letters of credit in certain currencies other than U.S. Dollars.
-The proceeds of the Revolving Loans may be used by the Company for capital expenditures, permitted acquisitions, permitted dividends, working capital, and general corporate purposes.
-The Credit Facility is scheduled to mature on November 12, 2021.

-All of the proceeds of the Credit Facility were used to repay in full all of the obligations outstanding under the Company's then existing senior secured first lien credit facility and to pay transaction costs in connection with such refinancing.
+On November 7, 2019, the Company, with certain of its domestic subsidiaries as guarantors, entered into an amended and restated credit agreement (the "Credit Agreement") with the lenders party thereto and HSBC Bank USA, National Association, as administrative agent, swing line lender and letter of credit issuer in order to provide a more flexible borrowing structure by expanding the borrowing capacity of the revolving loans under the senior secured first lien credit facility (the "Credit Facility") to \$600.0 million, eliminating the term loans and extending the maturity to November 7, 2024.
+Up to \$40.0 million of the revolving loans may be used to obtain letters of credit, up to \$25.0 million of the revolving loans may be used to obtain swing line loans, and up to \$40.0 million of the revolving loans may be used to obtain revolving loans and letters of credit in certain currencies other than U.S. Dollars ("Alternative Currencies").
+The proceeds of the Credit Facility may be used by the Company for capital expenditures, permitted acquisitions, permitted dividends, working capital and general corporate purposes.
+Proceeds of the Credit Facility were used to repay in full all of the obligations outstanding under the Company's then existing senior secured first lien credit facility and to pay transaction costs in connection with such refinancing.